ibm-cloud-docs/Cloudant/documents/design_document_management.md

 In this example,
-`db` specifies the name of the database to change, and `dd` specifies the path to our design document file.
+`db` specifies the name of the database to change, and `dd` specifies the path to the design document file.
 Run the `couchmigrate` command:

 ```sh
 couchmigrate --db mydb --dd /path/to/my/dd.json